World bible console

 • match canon

-Both generated from the Vaelith bible above.
-Notice the NPC and the quest reference the same faction, the same city, the same fire-magic limits — automatically.
+Both entries below were generated from the same Vaelith bible.
+Notice how the NPC and the quest reference the same city, faction, and fire-magic limits without you restating them.

 NPC · Quest-giver